pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

     .. attribute:: text_type

        An integer defining acceptable text types (e.g. numeric, date, time, etc.).
+For reference only for the time being - will be ignored when creating or updating widgets.

     .. attribute:: text_da

        A string defining the field's default appearance.
-This value cannot be changed directly.
+Direct changes to this value will be ignored.
 It will be generated from information contained in :attr:`text_color`, :attr:`text_font`, and :attr:`text_fontsize` above.
-It has the general format ``0 0 0 rg /Helv 11 Tf``.
-Its first three tokens form the RGB text color triple, ``/Helv`` and ``11`` are the font name and size.
+It has the general format ``0 0 0 rg /Helv 11 Tf`` (RGB case).
+Its first one to four tokens form the text color, ``/Helv`` and ``11`` are the font name and size.
+The format and token sequence may be different for widgets that were not created by PyMuPDF, e.g. the color specification may be missing altogether.

 Standard Fonts for Widgets
 ----------------------------------
 Widgets use their own resources object ``/DR``.
 A widget resources object must at least contain a ``/Font`` object.
 Widget fonts are independent from page fonts.
 We currently support the 14 PDF base fonts using the following fixed reference names, or any name of an already existing field font.
-When specifying a text font for new or changed widgets, **either** choose one in the first table column (upper or lower case supported), **or** one of the already existing form fonts.
+When specifying a text font for new or changed widgets, **either** choose one in the first table column (upper and lower case supported), **or** one of the already existing form fonts.
 In the latter case, spelling must exactly match.

 To find out already existing field fonts, inspect the list :attr:`Document.FormFonts`.